weaviate/weaviate-io/developers/weaviate/current/schema/schema-configuration.md

 # Data objects and structure

 Data objects in Weaviate always belongs to a Class, and has one or more Properties.

+## Auto-schema

+If you don't create a schema manually before adding data, a schema will be generated automatically (available from Weaviate version v1.5.0).
+This feature is present and on by default, which you can change in the Weaviate's environment variables (e.g. in `docker-compose.yml`): default: `AUTOSCHEMA_ENABLED:  'true'`, disable by setting `AUTOSCHEMA_ENABLED: 'false'`.

+It has the following characteristics:

+* When the module is present, the schema can still be created manually.
+* When a previously seen class is imported, which contains a property that Weaviate has not seen yet, the module alters the schema before importing the object.
+See section "DataTypes" below for details on how a property should be created.
+* When a previously seen class is imported, which contains a property which conflicts with the current schema type, an error is thrown. (e.g. trying to import a `string` into a field that exists in the schema as `int`).
+* When a previously unseen class is imported, the class is created alongside all the properties.
+* Also Weaviate automatically recognizes array datatypes, such as `string[]`, `int[]`, `text[]`, `number[]`, `boolean[]` and `date[]`.

 ## Class